 After several years on the East Coast, Jeff and his wife Holly decided that they were Midwesterners at heart and are happy to have found a home in Des Moines.

 Heidi joined the team in March of 2014.
 She earned a Bachelor of Arts degree from the University of Northern Iowa and a Master of Public Administration degree from Drake University.
 Prior to joining The Ray Center she was employed by the Johnston Community School District for over 10 years.
-Heidi is a member of the United Way’s Leadership Connection, Pi Alpha Alpha Honor Society, and The Association for Fundraising Professionals.
+Heidi is a member of the United Way’s Women's Leadership Connection, Pi Alpha Alpha Honor Society, and The Association of Fundraising Professionals.
 Her volunteer activities include Everybody Wins!
 Iowa Power Read mentoring, Girls on the Run, Make-A-Wish Iowa, and outreach programs at her church.
 Through her volunteer opportunities she has gained experience in non-profit fundraising and event planning.

 Heidi and her husband Terry have three sons – Alex, Chase, and Drake.